What are Eating Disorders?

 Residential rehab clinics specialise in addiction and use similar methods to treat an eating disorder as they would any other addiction.
 The advantage of doing treatment in a residential setting is that they will have staff members to support you 24 hours a day.
 They will also be able to observe what and the amount you eat, keep a food diary and keep an eye on your bingeing and purging patterns if this is part of your eating disorder.
 Residential rehabilitation clinics will also be able to rely on the resources of doctors, Psychiatrists and Nurses and may be able to prescribe you medication as this is also recommended for some people with an eating disorder.

-Addiction Rehab (AR) Helper can help you find a rehab that will be able to provide this specific help around your eating disorder, as well as develop with you a tailored treatment plan including ongoing aftercare and social support so that you can maintain your recovery from your eating addiction.
+Rehab Healthcare (Rehab Hc) can help you find a rehab that will be able to provide this specific help around your eating disorder, as well as develop with you a tailored treatment plan including ongoing aftercare and social support so that you can maintain your recovery from your eating addiction.
 Rehab Healthcare employs counsellors that are on call 24 hours a day to support you.